Interoperable-data/automate-va/docs/USE CASES/CLD.md

 ### Restore a suspended/restricted CLD

 URI: `/process/CLD/restore`

-SHACL: `/process/CLD/restore#shape`, which contains ONLY the properties which MAY be changed and SHALL NOT contain properties which MAY NOT be changed according to RFU-STR-001.
+SHACL-FORM: `/process/CLD/restore#shape`, which contains ONLY the properties which MAY be changed and SHALL NOT contain properties which MAY NOT be changed according to RFU-STR-001.

 Allows for the user to search for the CLD to be restored (from the collection of Suspending/Restricting, but not the other CLD's) and displays **most of** the current data in a form, which will be copied into the restoring CLD (the ERADIS ID and Version do not change).
 The restoring CLD `dct:replaces` the restored CLD and further has: